-We'd also like to thank Spire Credit Union and Wayfarer Foundation - two partners who have put their efforts behind this problem and made measurable progress possible in osteosarcoma research.
+We'd also like to thank our sponsors, over the last decade KS95, Mall of America - two generous and committed partners who have put their efforts behind this problem and made measurable progress possible in osteosarcoma research.
 Zach's legacy lives on because of these incredible partners.